davahiatak1/SparkVSR-video/README.md

   - *Example:* `--ref_indices 0 16 32`
   - ⚠️ **Important:** The interval between any two reference frame indices must be strictly **greater than 4**.
 - **`--ref_guidance_scale`**: Controls the strength of the reference keyframe's influence on the output video (Default is `1.0`).
 Increasing this value forces the model to adhere more strictly to the provided keyframes.
+- For short video clips (for example, clips within 2 seconds or around 48 frames), we strongly recommend using only the first frame as the reference signal: `--ref_indices 0`.

 ---